alvincrespo/blog/content/blog/fixing-windows-gemfilelock-on-heroku/index.md

 ## Congrats!

 There you go!
-You've fixed the warning from Heroku an
+You've fixed the warning.
+Keep going 💪 💪 💪

 ## References